akfgln/Nop.Plugin.HerGunEnUcuz.ProductSearch/README.md

 - **Localization Support**: Provides search results tailored to the user's locale.
 - **Configurable**: Allows easy configuration through the nopCommerce administration panel.

+## Live Demo
+For a live demonstration of the HerGunEnUcuz Product Search Plugin in action, visit https://www.hergunenucuz.com.
+Explore the enhanced search capabilities and see how they improve product discovery across various categories.

 ## Installation

 1. **Download the Plugin**: Clone this repository or download the latest release.